SNET-ARCH/ubuntu-ansible/README.rst

 |TravisCI|

-Configure a Ubuntu machine using my personal preferences and usual tools and applications installed.
+Configure a Ubuntu machine using usual tools and applications installed.
 After installing a fresh Ubuntu installation all you need to do is install ansible:

 ::